 The City of Prescott provides blue recycling containers for each household with a green trash container.
-We offer many different sizes for recycling-32, 68, and 96 gallons.
 All recyclable material must be placed in the container.
+Please do not bag the recyclable material.
 These materials will be collected once a week on the same day regular trash collection is scheduled.
 For easier identification and collection, place the container at the regular collection point with a minimum of 3 feet between the trash container and the recycle container.
 Please wait until your recycle container is nearly full before placing it out for collection.
-In order to reduce the amount of material blowing around, please place all recyclables in a garbage bag before placing them in the container.
-The items do not have to be separated, only bagged.
 If you have questions or comments regarding recycling, please contact us at 928-777-1116.

 What Can I Recycle?

 Aluminum cans, pie plates, frozen dinner pans, foil and food containers.

 Steel food cans, metal lids, EMPTY aerosol cans, wire clothes hangers.